shghii/ehospital-chat/README.md

 - `OPENAI_API_KEY`: Required OpenAI API key

+## User Experience Features

+### FAQ Section
+- Quick access to common medical questions
+- Clicking on a question automatically sends it to the chat

+### Conversation Persistence
+- Last 20 messages are saved locally in the browser
+- Conversation history is restored when returning to the application
+- Clear history option to remove all saved messages

+### PDF Export
+- Export entire chat history as a PDF document
+- Includes both user and assistant messages with timestamps

+### Rate Limiting
+- Protects API from overuse with 15 requests per minute limit
+- Helps prevent abuse and controls costs

+### Character Counter
+- Shows remaining characters for input messages
+- Limit of 500 characters to optimize API costs
+- Visual warning when approaching the limit

 ## Testing
 Run the test suite with:
 ```bash
 pytest tests/
 ```

+## Deployment

+This application can be deployed on [Render.com](https://render.com) using the provided `render.yaml` configuration file.

 ## Disclaimer
 This application is not intended for actual medical diagnosis or treatment.
 Always consult a qualified healthcare professional for medical advice.
 The AI responses should not be considered as medical opinions.